ucc55/ucc55/README.md

 - 👋 Hi, I’m @ucc55
-- 👀 I’m interested in ...Azure, Terraform and
+- 👀 I’m interested in ...Azure, Terraform
 - 🌱 I’m currently learning ...
 Terraform
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...